emilkovacev/ratemyfrogs/README.md

 6. populate database `python manage.py batch-populate 10`
 7. run website `python manage.py runserver`
 Access the [website](http://localhost:8000/) or [admin panel](http://localhost:8000/admin/) and login

+*Disclaimer: ratemyfrogs **does not** collect or store any personally identifiable information from users.
+All images present on the website are labeled as on the public domain by Creative Commons.*